lee-pai-long/lee-pai-long/README.md

 # Lee Pai Long

 Hello, World!
-I'm Lee Pai Long.<br>
+I'm Saidina MOHAMED ALI a.k.a Lee Pai Long.<br>
-A python developer that currently try to learn frontend black magic.<br>
+A senior software engineer speciliazed in Python,<br>
+also doing frontend with React and OPS with Pulumi and Ansible.<br>
-Some time ago, I chose IT as my Kung-fu.<br>
+Some time ago, I chose software engineering as my Kung-fu.<br>
-I try to achieve skills and knowledge through patience, hard work and practice.
+Since then I try to achieve knowledge and skills through patience and practice.

 > Be like water making its way through cracks.
 > Do not be assertive,